Extrapolation Guarantees for Perturbation Modeling Under the Additive Latent Shift Assumption: Estimation method: Perturbation distribution autoencoder (PDAE)

 \textbf{Decoder.} The decoder $\dech:\RR^{\dimZ}\times \RR^\dimeps\to\RR^{\dimX}$ maps estimated perturbed latents $\zbh^\pert$ and noise $\epsilonb\sim\QQ_\epsilonb$ to observations.
 When evaluated on synthetic perturbed latents from~\eqref{eq:perturbed_latents}, we refer to the corresponding (random) outputs

 \looseness-1 as \textit{synthetic observations} from domain $h$ based on domain~$e$.

-\textbf{Simulated perturbation distributions.} Given a distribution~$\PP_e$ and the corresponding perturbation label~$\ab_e$, our model facilitates sampling synthetic observations for another perturbation condition with label~$\ab_h$ via~\eqref{eq:perturbed_latents} and~\eqref{eq:synthetic_observations}.
-We denote the corresponding distribution by $\PPh_{e\to h}$, formally defined as the distribution of
+\textbf{Simulated perturbation distributions.} Given a distribution~$\PP_e$ and perturbation label~$\ab_e$, our model facilitates sampling synthetic observations for another perturbation condition with label~$\ab_h$ via~\eqref{eq:perturbed_latents} and~\eqref{eq:synthetic_observations}.
+We denote the resulting distribution by $\PPh_{e\to h}$, formally defined as the distribution of